Birds of North Carolina:

 Global Rank G4

-Coastal Plain Three to roughly six records (see above), all along the coast, though possibly the same adult individual was involved in all of these sightings.
+Coastal Plain Three to roughly seven records (see above), all along the coast, though possibly the same adult individual was involved in all of these sightings.

 Piedmont No records.